opixelum/brain-disk-gitbook/docs/glossary.md

 ### Object-oriented programming

-Paradigm in which prgrams are structured around objects or data fields rather than functions or logic.
+Paradigm in which programs are structured around objects or data fields rather than functions or logic.

 ### Operating system (OS)